sdmichelini/resuable-infra/terraform-aws-secure-bucket/README.md

 ### Private

-The S3 bucket is private and not exposed to the internet.
+- The S3 bucket is private.
+- Public Access Block is in place for this bucket